onap/doc/docs/guides/onap-user/design/index.rst

     provides some policy models that are implemented and pre-loaded when installing ONAP.

-**VNF LifeCycle Command templating**
-    APPC Controller Design Tool (CDT) is used for self-service onboarding of VNFs.
-VNF owners can create templates and other artifacts for APPC Configure command (used to apply a post-instantiation configuration) as well as other life cycle commands.

 **Workflow Design**
     The purpose of the Workflow Designer is to enable designers to define or modify workflows to support Service/Resource change management scenarios